-Even if Vietnam has opened up since 2015, foreigners have stumbled upon issues that can leave anyone frustrated.
+Even if Vietnam has opened up to foreign property investors since 2015,, many have stumbled upon issues that can leave anyone frustrated.

-For example, not long time ago, buyers in Saigon were rejected to receive their certificate of ownership, after they purchased their properties.
+Not long ago, buyers were rejected to receive their certificates of ownership, after they purchased property.

 Which areas grow the most in Hanoi at the moment?

-Western and Southwestern parts of Hanoi have seen a rapid development recently, mainly thanks to investments in infrastructure, and a subway that will be ready in 2018.
+The Western and Southwestern parts of Hanoi has seen increased activity recently, mainly thanks to investments in infrastructure and a subway that will be ready sometimes after 2020.

-As mentioned, property investments in the Western and Southwestern parts can give you great yields, as massive infrastructure projects are projected here.
+As mentioned, property investments in the Western and Southwestern parts can earn you great yields as massive infrastructure projects are planned there.

-Let’s have a look at some of the fastest growing areas, where sales figures are high and where property developers plan to construct many more properties.
+Let’s have a look at some of the fastest-growing areas and where property developers plan to construct new projects in the coming years.

-Tay Ho is located close to the river and considered to be a high-end area.
+Tay Ho is located close to the Red River and considered to be a high-end area.
 Although it’s fairly relaxed, you’ll not have any problems getting downtown within a short distance.

-There are many beautiful parks and green areas, making it a good choice for expats and families, in fact, many expats decide to live here.
+There are many beautiful parks and green areas, making it a good choice for expats and families that decide to live here.

-Not surprisingly, properties and land areas are expensive here, but it’s also one of the most livable places in Hanoi.
+Not surprisingly, properties and land plots are some of the most expensive here, but it’s also one of the most livable places in Hanoi.

-The area also has many universities, like the National University, attracting many students.
+The area has many universities, like the National University, that attracts many of the country’s top-performing students.

-Cau Giay is fairly more developed and don’t have as many colonial buildings as the central parts of Hanoi.
+Cau Giay is fairly more developed and doesn’t have as many colonial buildings as the central parts of Hanoi.

-Previously its own city, Ha Dong merged with Hanoi to become one of its bigger districts.
+Previously being a separate city, Ha Dong merged with Hanoi to become one of its bigger districts.

 Ha Dong was one of the focus areas for property buyers previously, the area experienced falling prices when the property bubble burst in Vietnam some years ago.